 Pilot Officer Douglas Hone, from Purley, survived WW2.
 He rejoined the RAF in 1950 and was granted a permanent commission in the Control Branch, retiring in 1975 as a Flight Lieutenant.
 He died in 2003.

-Flight Lieutenant Lionel Manley Gaunce, from Alberta, Canada, joined the RAF in 1936.
-He first served at Kenley with No.3 Squadron later that year.
-In October 1937, he got into a bit of bother over low flying:
+Flight Lieutenant Lionel Manley Gaunce, from Alberta, Canada, joined the RAF in 1936, joining No.3 Squadron at Kenley later that year.
+The squadron Operations Record Book notes his marriage at Christ’s Church, Lancaster Gate, on 18th December, 1937.
+In October of that year, he got into a bit of bother over low flying:

 “Court Martial Sequel – R.A.F.
 Officer to be Reprimanded”